A Comparison of CEO Pay-Performance Sensitivity in Privately-Held and Public Firms

 55 Pages Posted: 30 Apr 2012 Last revised: 11 Sep 2015

 In this paper we study CEO contract design employing a unique dataset on privately-held and public firm CEO annual compensation over the period 1999-2011.
-Compared to public firms, privately-held firms have less diffuse ownership and hence stronger shareholder monitoring.
-We show that both private and public firm CEO pay is positively and significantly related to firm accounting performance, and that the pay-performance link is much stronger in public firms.
-Further, in a cross-section of both privately-held and public firms, CEO pay-performance sensitivity first increases and then declines as the level of ownership concentration rises.
-Our main findings are robust to accounting for firms’ self-selection into different ownership structures and to different measures of firm accounting performance.
-We conclude that there is a complex inverted-U shaped relation between ownership concentration and CEO performance-based pay.
+We first show that CEOs in public firms are paid 30% more than CEOs in comparable privately-held firms.
+We further show that both private and public firm CEO pay is positively and significantly related to firm accounting performance, and that the pay-performance link is much weaker in privately-held firms.
+We then show that the above findings are robust to accounting for firms’ self-selection into being privately-held, and a number of important differences between privately-held and public firms, including CEO ownership, employee stock ownership, stock liquidity, discipline from the takeover market, and the availability of different performance measures.
+Overall, our results support the view that concentrated ownership substitutes for CEO performance-based compensation contracts.

 Keywords: CEO pay; ownership concentration; pay-performance sensitivity; privately-held firms

 JEL Classification: G34